First published by CVSA

 - There were 640 media contacts.

-The United Nations defines human trafficking as the recruitment, transportation, transfer, harboring or receipt of people through force, fraud or deception with the aim of exploiting them for profit.
+The defines human trafficking as the recruitment, transportation, transfer, harboring or receipt of people through force, fraud or deception with the aim of exploiting them for profit.
 Men, women and children of all ages and from all backgrounds can become victims of this crime, which occurs in every region of the world, including North America.
 Human traffickers often use violence or fraudulent employment agencies and fake promises of education and job opportunities to trick and coerce their victims.

 After a successful launch year and input from jurisdictions during the CVSA Human Trafficking Prevention program committee meeting at the CVSA Workshop, the CVSA Board of Directors voted to extend the initiative from three days to five days next year.
 Next year’s Human Trafficking Awareness Initiative is scheduled for Jan.
 9-13, 2023, in the U.S.; Feb.
 20-24, 2023, in Canada; and March 13-17, 2023, in Mexico.